aboldguess/BlockHead/README.md

 - Pull the latest changes for a site (assumes `main` branch)
 - Generate an Nginx server block configuration for each site
 - Delete site configuration
+- Download a zip backup of any site

 ## Getting Started